lsst-tstn/tstn-028/index.rst

 Anticipating the need to replace OpenSpliceDDS by some other middleware technology in the future, our team has been studying possible alternatives.
 We focused most of our efforts in protocols that support the so-called publish-subscribe model, which is the one used by DDS, but we also explored other alternatives as well.
-The details of our study are outside the scope of this document, however, we have cathegorized our findings as follows:
+The details of our study are outside the scope of this document, however, we have categorized our findings as follows:

 -  Alternative DDS implementations.